 Plus a bonus, very-nice-to-have statement:

-On top of tracking and recording transactions, some bookkeepers will also manage your business’s bills and invoices.
-That often includes managing accounts payable and accounts receivable.
+In addition to keeping track of and documenting transactions, some bookkeepers will also oversee your company’s billing and invoicing processes.
+This often entails taking care of both the accounts payable and accounts receivable.

-On the other hand, accountants are more involved in using that information for broader strategic planning and interpreting your books.
-They make recommendations and craft financial strategy for the business (like putting together a budget).
+On the other hand, accountants are more active in examining your records and applying that knowledge for wider-scale strategic planning.
+They provide the organisation with recommendations and assist it in formulating a plan for managing its financial resources (like putting together a budget).

-We’re firm believers that every business needs a bookkeeping solution, but how you fill that gap depends heavily on balancing your bookkeeping needs and budget.
+We are firm believers that every organisation requires a solution for bookkeeping, but the manner in which you fill that gap significantly depends on striking a balance between your bookkeeping demands and your budget.

 Here’s a closer look at what a bookkeeper does: